yokoyamatoyou/kyotoyama/README.md

 Generated results may contain inaccuracies and must not be used for final medical diagnosis.
 Always verify and edit the output with a qualified professional.

+The app can also extract burned-in text from uploaded images using GPT-4.1mini OCR.

 ## Development

 Create a Python 3.11 virtual environment and install dependencies: